Inventory89

 Calculating average delivery lead time

-Average delivery lead time is the time it usually takes for product shipments to arrive.
-You should have a couple of purchase orders on-hand to check the numbers.
+Another component of the reorder point formula you’ll need is the average delivery lead time.
+This is the time it usually takes for product shipments to arrive.
+You should have a couple of purchase orders handy to check the numbers.
 Delivery times can vary based on your order quantity (larger orders could take longer to ship).
-When you place the order also affects the lead time (compare orders during a busy and slow season).
+When you place the order, it also affects the lead time (compare orders during a busy and slow season).
 There are different ways to calculate this, but a three-month average is a good start.

 Here are a few Archon Optical purchases for the last three months of Ghost shipments:

-Calculating lead time for reorder point formula: Jan.
+Calculating lead time: Jan.
 80 pcs 7 days

 Feb.
 80 pcs 5 days